With bullets flying, wounded Metro driver focused on getting passengers away from gunfire

 Transit managers also met with Stark and colleagues, while his fellow operators and maintenance workers from the North Base in Shoreline are writing their thoughts on a card.
 “We’re here to listen, to help, and support our employees.
 That message came through very clear,” Price said.

 Metro and the union offer counseling by a critical-incident team after violent events.
-There’s also a two-day training bus drivers take to defuse confrontations, but it wouldn’t cover a random event like Tuesday’s gunfire.
+There’s also a two-day training bus drivers take on defusing confrontations, but it wouldn’t cover a random event like Tuesday’s gunfire.

-This isn;t the first time a Metro driver was confronted by crime on the streets.
+This isn’t the first time a Metro driver was confronted by crime on the streets.

-In 2013, a young transit operator driving Route 120 up Seneca Street had a gun pointed at his head by a man who had just wounded another Metro driver, and was running from police.
-Police shot the gunman moments later inside the bus. https://www.seattletimes.com/seattle-news/driver-recalls-panic-aboard-bus-before-gunman-was-slain/
+In 2013, a young transit operator driving Route 120 up Seneca Street had a gun pointed at his head by a man who had just wounded another Metro driver and was running from police.
+Police shot the gunman moments later inside the bus.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.